Middlesex Militia: World War I

 The SR was mobilised on the outbreak of World War I and proceeded to its war stations.
 The Royal Fusiliers were at Dover, the Middlesex and KRRC in the Thames & Medway Garrison; the 6th Royal Fusiliers spent the last year of the war in Ireland.
 In addition to their defensive duties, the SR's role was to equip the Reservists and Special Reservists of their regiments and send them as reinforcement drafts to the Regular battalions serving overseas, and afterwards to train new recruits.
+In October 1914 each SR battalion was ordered to use their surplus recruits to form a service battalion of their regiment for Kitchener's 4th New Army ('K4').
+In this way the 14th and 15th Royal Fusiliers, 14th and 15th Middlesex, and 15th KRRC were formed by the former Middlesex Militia battalions.
+In April 1915 these K4 service battalions were converted into reserve battalions to carry out the same role for the 1st–3rd New Army (K1–K3) battalions that the SR battalions were doing to the Regulars.
+In 1916 these K4 reserve battalions were transferred from their regiments to the Training Reserve.

 The SR resumed its old title of Militia in 1921 but remained in abeyance after World War I. The Militia was formally disbanded in April 1953.

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 The Trained Bands were apparently not issued with uniforms, their regimental names being derived from the colours of their company flags or 'ensigns' – the Westminster Red Regiment, the Westminster Yellow Auxiliaries, the Blewe Regiment etc. The Militia Regiment of Foot of the County of Middlesex was noted in July 1712 as having new red coats with grey facings, and a hat edged with gold colour; the regiment was now equipped throughout with muskets and bayonets in place of the proportion of pikes.
 In 1722–28 the Westminster Troop of Horse Militia wore buff coats and was mounted on black or brown horses.

 When the Blewe Regiment was reformed as the Eastern Regiment in 1760 its regimental colour was white, carrying the Duke of Newcastle's coat of arms, and the facings of the red uniforms were also white.
 However, when they were embodied in 1778 all the regiments of the Middlesex Militia had blue facings (usually associated with 'Royal' regiments), long before the 'Royal' title was conferred in 1804.

 The Coat of arms of Middlesex had three Saxon Seaxes in pale, surmounted by a Saxon crown rather than the normal royal crown.
 Several of the regiments adapted this into their insignia.

 In 1881 the battalions adopted the uniform, facings and insignia of their associated regiments.

 Precedence

 During the War of American Independence the counties were given an order of precedence determined by ballot each year.
-For the Middlesex Militia the positions were:Baldry.
+For the Middlesex Militia the positions were: